kaplan81/rick-morty-pwa-workbox/README.md

 > Tip: if you did not make it with the fisrt regular expression there is the possibility of cheating by looking at [`src/sw-custom.js`](https://github.com/kaplan81/rick-morty-pwa-workbox/blob/step-03-offline-experience/src/sw-custom.js) of the step 03 branch.

-Your next challenge consists of caching the images.
+So, as mentioned previously, **case B** consists of caching the images.
 These are avatars so we don't need to constantly have the most up-to-date version of them.
-The Stale While Revalidate strategy seems to fit our needs here.
+The **Stale While Revalidate** strategy seems to fit our needs here.
 With that will only use responses from the cache BUT we will also make a call to the network and if that call is successful we cache that response for the next time.
 Pretty neat, right?

-As we already know we are using the same base URL as with the API calls but with a different endpoint.
-We are looking for another regular expression but this time one that matches that base with an endpoint that contains the word `avatar` and ends with the string `jpeg`.

-Additionally we want to store the images in a named `avatar-cache`, again we want to limit the entries to 20 and also, using the same plugin, we want the cached images to expire in a week so we get updated weekly.
-For that we would use the `maxAgeSeconds` property from the plugin.
+So...

+* Duplicate the `registerRoute` snippet.
+It will be your template for this case.
+* Name it `avatar-cache` this time.
+* Replace `NetworkFirst` with the correct method for the Stale While Revalidate caching strategy.
+Get it also from the [docs](https://developers.google.com/web/tools/workbox/guides/route-requests#handling_a_route_with_a_workbox_strategy).
+* Use the Workbox Expiration Plugin again to limit the cached entries to 20 and, additionally, limit the time (with the `maxAgeSeconds` property) to a week, since for the images we do not need to be constantly updated.
+You can take a look again at the Workbox Plugins [docs](https://developers.google.com/web/tools/workbox/guides/using-plugins#workbox_plugins).
+* As per how to build up the regular expression this time, you can start by replacing `(?!\/avatar)` with just `\/avatar`, since this time we want to match that endpoint.
+Moreover we need to match whatever string that right next to that also contains a `()` capturing group that matches any character 0 or more times, plus an escaped dot (the dot of the file extension), plus a `(?:)` non-capturing group that matches either with `jpeg` or with `jpeg`, since that is the image format.

 Tick, tack, tick, tack, tick, tack,...